Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/6-cumulus-deep-dive-slides.md

 ---

-### Ensuring Block Availability
+### Key Process 3: Ensuring Block Availability

-As a part of the parachains protocol, Polkadot makes parachain blocks available for several hours after they are backed.
+As a part of the parachains protocol, Polkadot makes parachain blocks available for 24 hours after they are backed.
 <br/><br/>

 <pba-flex center>